helm/charts/README.md

 ## How Do I Enable the Stable Repository for Helm 3?

-To add the Stable charts for your local client, run `helm repo add`:
+To add the Helm Stable Charts for your local client, run `helm repo add`:

 ```
 $ helm repo add stable https://kubernetes-charts.storage.googleapis.com